aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Goals

-Our goal in relation to Deixiscript was to design and build a working prototype of a naturalistic language, that could showcase some of the ideas from the existing naturalistic languages on the "market", to get a feel of some of the practical difficulties involved in making a naturalistic programming system, and to propose and experiment with the addition of some slightly more novel features that we shall discuss.
+Our goal in relation to Deixiscript was to design and build a working prototype of a naturalistic language, that could showcase some of the ideas from the existing naturalistic languages on the "market".

+We wanted to get a feel of some of the more practical challenges involved in making a naturalistic programming system, and to propose (and experiment with) the addition of some slightly more novel features that we shall discuss.

 === Non-goals

-As is maybe clear by now, our goal has never been to implement a production-grade programming environment, a task that would require a higher level of practical expertise in the field of language implementation and many more man-months of effort.
+As is maybe clear by now, our goal was not to implement a production-grade (or even complete) programming environment, a task that would require a higher level of practical expertise in the field of language implementation and many more man-months of effort.

-We also did not pay much attention to issues related to performance and code-optimization (_"premature optimization is the root of all evil"_ @prematureOptimization); and we were in general more interested in code-readability than execution speed.
+We also did not pay much attention to issues related to performance and code-optimization (_"premature optimization is the root of all evil"_ @prematureOptimization); and we were generally more interested in code-readability than execution speed.

 == Evolution of Deixiscript

 Our idea of what the language had to be like (and how it had to be implemented) has changed and evolved significantly throughout the arc of time we had at our disposal.
-During this period of time we have explored many different ideas, not all of them have made it into the final implementation.
+During this period of time, we have explored many different ideas and not all of them have made it into the final implementation.

 === Initial Stage